-Hurricane season is a period of time, usually from June 1 to November 30, when tropical cyclones form in the Atlantic Ocean, Gulf of Mexico, and the Caribbean Sea.
-These cyclones are known as hurricanes, and they can bring strong winds, heavy rain, storm surges, and flooding to coastal areas.
-Hurricane season can be a challenging time for college campuses located in areas that are vulnerable to these storms.
+Hurricane season usually runs from June 1 to November 30.
+These tropical cyclones form in the Atlantic Ocean, Gulf of Mexico, and the Caribbean Sea.
+Hurricanes can bring damaging winds, heavy rain, storm surges, and flooding to coastal areas.

 Tropical Storms vs. Hurricanes